-Veggie Surprise: Teeth Of Ancient Crocs Reveal Some Likely Ate Plants
+Veggie Surprise: Teeth Of Ancient Crocs Reveal That Some Very Likely Ate Plants

 But Melstrom says he was finding examples from prehistoric times when crocs had more complicated teeth — more grooves and ridges than modern crocodiles.

 "Animals that eat plants have high levels of dental complexity and animals that eat meat have really low levels of dental complexity," he says.
-He and a colleague used a technique that compared 146 teeth from a number of different kinds of extinct crocs to living animals to try to determine what they ate.
+He and a colleague used a technique that compared 146 teeth from a number of different kinds of extinct crocs with those of living animals to try to determine what they ate.

 "Many of the teeth of extinct crocs have equal or much greater complexities than living plant-eating lizards, and so that's what tells me that these animals are probably very likely eating plants," Melstrom adds.